Our people

 Andrew Rowley - CEO

-Under Andrew’s leadership, Ability First Australia (AFA) has established itself as the only strategic alliance in the disability industry.
-AFA is playing a critical role in supporting 14 large service providers transition into the National Disability Insurance Scheme (NDIS), one of Australia’s largest social reforms since the introduction of Medicare in the 1980s.
+Under Andrew’s leadership, Ability First Australia has established itself as the only strategic alliance in the disability industry.
+Ability First played a critical role in supporting 15 large service providers transition into the National Disability Insurance Scheme (NDIS), one of Australia’s largest social reforms since the introduction of Medicare in the 1980s.
 Andrew is a fellow of ADAPE Australia, a member of the CEO Circle and is the Chair of WeFlex.

 Guy Cowan